ALXS-GitHub/Toolbox/docs/docs/dev/apps/warp.md

 description: AI assisted Terminal
 use_state: actual
 os: Windows
+rating: 5
 sidebar_custom_props:
-    image: /images/wsl.png
+    image: /images/warp.png
 ---

 # Warp

-Warp is a modern terminal application that rethinks the traditional command line experience by combining a graphical UI with terminal functionality.
+[Warp](https://www.warp.dev/) is a modern terminal application that rethinks the traditional command line experience by combining a graphical UI with terminal functionality.
 It offers a fast, GPU-accelerated interface, command autocompletion and AI-assisted suggestions, block-based command outputs that are easy to copy and share, and built-in workflows to automate multi-step tasks.

 Customization includes themes and background images, and themes can be stored and managed in the user config directory so you can apply or share custom appearances.
 Warp also focuses on collaboration and ergonomics, providing searchable command history, a command palette, and features that simplify reproducible workflows and onboarding for teams.